Ariver of souls heads southward.

 Who’s to say souls can’t fly?

 Martha Ezell is a freelance writer based in Petaluma, California.
-After careers in social work and documentary filmmaking, she now devotes her time to writing and traveling.
+After careers in documentary filmmaking and academic technology, she now devotes her time to writing and travel.

 Never miss a story